Michalis Manias

-Michalis Manias (Μιχάλης Μανιάς; born 20 February 1990) is a Greek professional footballer who plays as a striker and currently plays for Super League Greece 2 club P.A.E.
-G.S.
-Diagoras.
+Michalis Manias (Μιχάλης Μανιάς; born 20 February 1990) is a Greek professional footballer who plays as a striker for Super League 2 club Diagoras.
+Besides Greece, he has played in Hong Kong, Cyprus, Poland, and Belgium.

 Club career

 Manias started his career in AE Moschatou and in Rouf, before being transferred to Apollon Smyrnis.

 After an impressive 2012–13 season scoring 18 times, he signed for Aris.
 At Aris, it took him 13 match days to score his first goal, the equalizer in a 2–2 draw with Panthrakikos.
 Manias finished the season with 7 goals and 1 assist in 33 games.
 He was considered as one of team's best players in a season where they managed to collect enough points to stay in the Superleague.
 At the end of the season Manias was released two years early from the end of his contract because Aris self relegated them self to the 3rd division and he requested to have his contract terminated, as he wanted to continue playing in the top division.

 Manias signed a two-year contract with PAS Giannina.
 He scored his first goal in the 12th round against Niki Volos, also getting an assist in the same game.
 He had many good performances during the year like scoring against PAOK, a brace against Panthrakikos and the winner over Olympiakos.
 Manias was considered a major hit at PAS Giannina with 9 goals and 2 assist in 34 games.
 Manias started the 2015–16 campaign as the leader of the club's offence.
 At the end of the season he had 10 goals and 3 assists, attracting the interest of the German club Augsburg with his contract expiring at the end of season.

 On 8 June 2016, Manias signed a two-year contract with Belgian Pro League club Westerlo for an undisclosed fee.
 On 13 August 2016, he scored his first goal with the club in a 2–1 home loss against Eupen.